The Now: Career

 The Now, founded by Mike McGuire and Steve Rolls late in 1976, were Peterborough's first punk rock band.
 Mike and Steve were at the time performing with The Faderz, who had only existed for a few months, before they had hooked into the London Punk scene in 1976.
 Joe MacColl and Paul Wicks (aka The Dangerous Dip or occasionally The Mysterious Dip) were recruited immediately to form The Now.
 Early gigs were self organised affairs, notably at the Peterborough Marcus Garvey Club.
 A community club, mainly catering for the city's West Indian community.
 Such gigs were usually with local reggae artists such as The Legions, any punk band who would dare come out of London (or other major cities), such as 999, The Killjoys and Eater, as well as new local punk bands such as Heavy Manners.
 This was a great challenge for The Now since putting Punk Rock into an East Anglian provincial environment (where there already existed a time warp sensibility), caused a lot of friction at that time.
 During this time The Dangerous Dip was replaced on the bass guitar by Faz Farrow.
 The Now were managed by Allen Adams who later went on to form the band The Destructors and later Destructors 666.

-The Now were far removed from what is traditionally known as 123 'Punk' thrash.
-With intelligent songs, political lyrics and a real sense of small town frustration and anger The Now were unique.
-This was real urban punk rock, devoid of big city trends, tolerance and fashion.
+The Now were distinguished from what is traditionally known as 123 'Punk' thrash.
+The Now were considered unique.
 The Now played many gigs, and could often be found playing those early, then famous, London venues such as Roxy Club and The Vortex clubs in London.